-What you must pay when Services that are covered for you you get these services 20% coinsurance for each Medicare-covered therapeutic radiology service in an office setting or outpatient facility.
+Services that are covered for you What you must pay when you get these services Mammogram on the same day.
+Therapeutic radiology services (such as radiation treatment for cancer): \$60 copay for each Medicare-covered therapeutic radiology service in an office setting or outpatient facility.
 Surgical and medical supplies: 20% of the total cost for Medicare-covered supplies.
 Medicare Covered Lab services: \$0 copay for lab services at LabCorp. \$10 copay for lab services at non-LabCorp. \$0 copay for COVID-19 lab services.
 Blood services: \$0 copay.
 Other diagnostic radiology services: \$100 copay for each Medicare-covered diagnostic radiology service in an office setting or imaging center and a \$175 copay for each Medicare-covered diagnostic radiology service in an outpatient facility.
-If you receive multiple radiology services at the same location on the same day, only the maximum copay applies.